SEC Regulations in Real Estate Syndication: Compliance Essentials

 Subscription Agreement

-Accompanying the PPM, the subscription agreement serves as the contract between the sponsor and investor.
+The subscription agreement, provided alongside the PPM, functions as the contractual agreement between the sponsor and investor.
 It typically includes:

 • Investor representations and warranties